-Puncture Blast in particular is interesting because flavourwise it seems to illustrate the "corrupted light" concept mentioned previously (the mechanic "wither" is basically flavoured as, well, withering).
+Puncture Blast in particular is interesting because flavorwise it seems to illustrate the "corrupted light" concept mentioned previously (the mechanic "wither" is basically flavored as, well, withering).

 Mutants & Masterminds, being comic books incarnate, has Light Control as a power, and it has plenty of sub-powers available.